rust-lang/rust-forge/src/docs-rs/maintenance.md

 ## Raise the limits for a specific crate

-Occasionally crates will ask for their limits to be raised.
+Occasionally crates will ask for their build limits to be raised.
 You can raise them from the docs.rs machine with `psql`.

 Raising a memory limit to 8 GB: